Luchs (tank): Armor layout

 The Luchs has 30 mm of armor at the front (sloped between 10-25°), sides is 20 mm, rear is 20 mm, top is 13 mm, and bottom of the tank is 10 mm.

 In some tank divisions, the frontal armor of the tank was reinforced with additional 20-mm armor plates.
 A similar reinforcement was carried out in the 4th reconnaissance battalion of the 4th Panzer Division.

 Armament

-The armament was one 2 cm KwK 38 L/55 autocannon and one 7.92mm MG 34 machine gun.
+The armament was one 2 cm KwK 38 autocannon (with the longer L/65 Flakbarrel) and one 7.92mm MG 34 machine gun.
 On board were 320 rounds of 20 mm ammunition and 2,250 rounds of machine gun ammunition.
 To launch smoke grenades on the sides of the turret were installed three Nebelwurfgerät 39 smoke generators with a caliber of 90 mm.
 Even during the design phase, it was clear that the 20 mm gun would significantly limit the capabilities of the tank, so in April 1943 it was decided to start production of tanks with a 5 cm KwK 39 L/60, but the new gun did not fit in the tank turret.
 To solve this problem, it was decided to develop a new turret which could take the 5 cm gun on it; however, mass production of 5 cm-armed tanks was never started.